Trello Operations and Security*

 Trello uses industry standard Transport Layer Security (“TLS”) to create a secure connection using 128-bit Advanced Encryption Standard (“AES”) encryption.
 This includes all data sent between the web, desktop, iOS, and Android apps and the Trello servers.
 There is no non-TLS option for connecting to Trello.
 All connections are made securely over HTTPS.

 Data drives on servers holding user data use full disk, industry-standard AES encryption with a unique encryption key for each server.
 File attachments to Trello cards are stored in Amazon’s S3 service.
-Each such attachment is assigned a unique link with an unguessable, cryptographically strong random component, and are only accessible using a secure HTTPS connection.
+Attachments are only accessible using a secure HTTPS connection by authorized users.
 File attachments to Trello cards uploaded after June 3, 2015 are encrypted using Amazon S3 server side 256-bit AES encryption.
 The encryption, key management, and decryption process is inspected and verified internally by Amazon on a regular basis as part of their existing audit process.
 At an Enterprise customer’s request, attachments uploaded prior to June 3, 2015 can be retroactively encrypted within Amazon S3.
-All Trello backups are encrypted with AES encryption.
+All Trello backups are encrypted with AES-256 encryption.

-For clarity, if a customer continues to use Trello pursuant to a free account or different plan following the termination of a Business Class or Enterprise contract, such data may be retained for use in accordance with the terms and conditions applicable to such account or plan.
+For clarity, if a customer continues to use Trello pursuant to a free account or different plan following the termination of a Premium or Enterprise contract, such data may be retained for use in accordance with the terms and conditions applicable to such account or plan.